Time's Up (organization): Andrew Cuomo sexual misconduct allegations

-On August 9, 2021, Time's Up chairwoman Roberta Kaplan resigned from her role as chairwoman of the organization's board of directors, after an investigative report describing the allegations that then-New York Governor Andrew Cuomo had sexually harassed women said she was involved in an effort to discredit former Cuomo aide Lindsey Boylan, the first of numerous women to accuse Cuomo of sexual misconduct.
+On August 9, 2021, Time's Up chairwoman Roberta Kaplan resigned from her role as chairwoman of the organization's board of directors, after an investigative report describing the allegations that then-New York governor Andrew Cuomo had sexually harassed women said she was involved in an effort to discredit former Cuomo aide Lindsey Boylan, the first of numerous women to accuse Cuomo of sexual misconduct.
 An investigation by New York Attorney General Letitia James stated that Kaplan had reviewed an unpublished op-ed letter attacking one of the women who had alleged harassment by Cuomo.
 These allegations caused Time's Up CEO Tina Tchen to resign on August 26, 2021.

 Later, on September 10, 2021, Time's Up dissolved its entire advisory board and announced that all of the governing board members would resign and be replaced over 30 days.
-Variety described the group as being "in freefall" ever since the release of the state Attorney General's investigation into Cuomo's alleged sexual misconduct and harassment.
+Variety described the group as being "in freefall" ever since the release of the state attorney general's investigation into Cuomo's alleged sexual misconduct and harassment.
 In November 2021, interim president and CEO Monifa Bandele stood down and Time's Up said it would replace all its current staff at the start of 2022.

+In addition, Lisa Blau, a founding member and leader of the TIME'S UP Care Economy Business Council and Co-Founder of Able Partners, a venture capital firm that has backed multiple high profile female founders, alongside her husband Jeff Blau, CEO of Related, mobilized New York’s real estate elite to back Andrew Cuomo against Zohran Mamdani in the NYC Mayoral Race.
+She co-authored an urgent email framing Cuomo as the only candidate with the “experience, support and gravitas” to defeat Mamdani and convened a rapid strategy meeting of top developers and financiers, making no mention of the sexual harassment allegations he faced.
+This behind-the-scenes organizing helped channel money and influence into Cuomo’s campaign as a counterweight to Mamdani’s grassroots surge.